Make A 3-Tiered Tray Using Vintage Tins

 Photo of the top dowel being screwed in to make a 3-Tiered Tray.

-Secure the top tin.
-Here I used the topper from my paper towel holder but if you are using candle holders or dowels, pre-drill a hole and secure the tin with a long Philips head screw and add a metal washer for more stability.
+Secure the top tin using the topper from the paper towel holder.
+If you’re using a dowel instead, pre-drill a hole and attach the tin with a long Phillips-head screw, adding a metal washer for extra stability.

 Photo of the top tin in place and the original wood screw top to the paper towel holder being screwed back in place.